|Volvo 240 Mods & Fixes

-As of September 2015 I now offer new M46 Wire Harnesses for all year 240s: CLICK HERE to find them in my Harness Page.
+I now offer new M46 Wire Harnesses for all year 240s: CLICK HERE to find them in my Harness Page.

 240 Auto Transmission Overdrive Wire Harness Design and ConstructionSince I did the above M46 diagrams I thought it would be good to illustrate how the 240 auto trans ORANGE and WHITE overdrive relays work.
 There is almost no difference in the relay circuits between these two relays.
 They are essentially interchangeable, EXCEPT that the OD light on the dash seems to come on opposite of when it's supposed to when the other relay is installed.

 If you drive a Volvo with the M-46 or M-47 manual transmission, then you will likely already know (or you will) what it's like to have the shifter knob come off in your hand during a rapid 1-2 shift.
 It's very annoying, especially when it yanks the wires off of your OD switch and you have to put things back together on the side of the road.
 Here's a very simple cure.